 - Certificate of No Impediment: to do this you must give notice of marriage (publish the banns) to your local Registry Office.
 After your notice has been posted for the required period (approx. 28 days) you will be issued with a “Certificate of No Impediment to Marriage”, signed and dated by your local registrar.
 Important: if both spouses are British, you will obtain 2 certificates of no impediment (one for the bride and one for the groom);

 - Statutory Declaration: while you are waiting for your Certificate of No Impediment you should make a Statutory Declaration before a solicitor or public notary in the UK.
-The Statutory Declaration is required by the Italian Authorities and gives additional information that isn’t detailed on your Certificate of No Impediment.
+The Statutory Declaration is required by the Italian authorities and gives additional information that isn’t detailed on your Certificate of No Impediment.
 The solicitor or public notary will charge a fee for this service – fees will vary so it might be worth shopping around;

 - Translation of the Certificate of No Impediment: The Certificates of No Impediment must be translated into Italian by an official translator in Italy, the translations must be then certified at the Law court in Italy.
+All original documents must then be shipped to Italy.

 Please note that different and specific requirements are necessary in the following cases: